ZDSPunisherspb.comHomeMarker TechStoreLinks

 A: Some aftermarket board developers have provided a programming revision that will allow their boards to function with the NXT eyes.

 Stock/Nerve and Blackheart boards are compatible as of August 2006.
-SP doesn't offer a reflashing service.
+SP does not offer a reflashing service.

 Virtue boards are compatible as of August 2006, and can be sent in for reflashing.